 Long lasting pleasant fragrance

-Or why not try our cheaper option, our Doggy Spa?
+Why not try out our Doggy Spa?
 A professional bath, style and scent service.

 We stock a range of shampoos suitable for sensitive skin, great for refreshing and brightening coats, leaving a pleasant and long-lasting fragrance.
 A popular choice is to include this as part of your pet’s stay with us, so your dog returns home looking and smelling their absolute best!